---Fitchburg Bike Trail Closures Update---

 Road Construction and Impacts on Bicycle Network

-The Capital City Trail will be undergoing continued renovation in 2020, between Seminole Highway and the Bike Roundabout intersection.
+The Capital City Trail (CCT) will be undergoing continued renovation in 2020, between Seminole Highway and the Bike Roundabout intersection.
 The expectation is that this project should begin early in July, with completion expected by early November.
-See the Dane County Parks website for more information on this project and future anticipated work on the trail.
+See the Dane County Parks website for more information on this project and future anticipated work on the trail, or click the thumbnail below to find the map indicating trail closures and detours.

 For a listing of bicycle-related projects that are underway, visit Engineering & Construction page and look for projects that have a (B) designation.
 Alternate routes can be found using the online map linked above, as well as the following resources from the Madison Area Transportation Planning Board: